Interstate High Speed Rail Progress

 Higher speeds enable more frequent trains/hour via the same number of trains and same staffing level.
 Depending on a corridor’s population, it’s also proven that 36-92 daily roundtrips maximize HSR ridership.
 Similarly, 24-34 daily roundtrips maximize Regional Rail ridership in medium population corridors.

-Roundtrips in Western Europe HSR routes are increasing due to state-owned high-speed trains from France, Germany, Italy, Spain, and Eurostar (UK, France, Belgium, Netherlands) competing with each other.
+Roundtrips in Western Europe HSR routes are increasing due to state-owned high-speed trains from France, Germany, Italy, and Spain competing with each other.
 The entrance of more privately owned high-speed trains further increases train frequencies and yields lower Coach Class fares.

 Switzerland proves that very high speed is not required in compact geographies.
 It is only 22% larger than Maryland, and its 6 largest cities are 20-60 miles apart in a single 170-mile zig-zag corridor.